 The site given above states that, Scuola del Cuoio was founded after World War II through the collaborative efforts of the Franciscan friars of the Monastery of Santa Croce and the Gori and Casini families, Florentine leather artisans since the 1930’s.
 Their mission was to give orphans of the war a means to learn a practical trade with which to earn a living.

 Saturday morning as we sat having our cappuccino and brioche at Caffe Finisterrae, located in Piazza Santa Croce, I had a brain storm that my niece might enjoy the Leather School, since she likes unique gifts.
 I first visited the School in 2019 with a friend from Istituto Michelangelo and thought both the ‘shop’ and the goods were amazing.
 After my sister and I returned to Firenze from Croatia that year, we went back to the school and I bought a handmade leather belt, engraved with initials.

 The school is located behind Santa Croce.
-You follow via San Giuseppe leading east from the piazza and about 2 blocks away, there is an arched doorway that leads into an open area behind the church.
+You follow via San Giuseppe leading east from the piazza seen in the photo to the right and about 2 blocks away, there is an arched doorway that leads into an open area behind the church.
 At first you may think you’ve missed the school but keep walking past the school yard on your left and you’ll see a sign pointing to Scuola del Cuoio.
 There’s a small courtyard and stairs leading up to the shop.